 - You’re spending more money than you can afford (I can’t afford these new shoes, but f*ck it, I NEED it!
 I deserve it!)

-It’s easy to think that having a shopping addiction is not a big deal or you may tell yourself, “it’s not as bad as drugs”.
-But if you’re spending behavior is causing a financial burden in your life and you’re struggling to regain control of your money, then this is an addiction.
+It’s easy to think that spending money on clothes is not a big deal or you may tell yourself, “it’s not as bad as drugs”.
+But if emotional spending is causing a financial burden in your life and you’re struggling to regain control of your money, then this is an addiction.

 I used to think my shopping addiction was harmless, but I wasn’t thinking clearly.
 Even though a shopaholic’s habits may appear irrational to an outsider, it’s not.
-Those with an addiction to shopping believe that they are entirely rational and they are shopping for a reason – usually to fulfill a need.
+Those with an addiction to shopping believe that they are entirely rational and they are shopping for a reason – usually to fulfill a need or void in their life.

 It’s not easy to self-analyze ourselves, and sometimes we do require professional assistance.
-However, understanding the psychological need that’s driving the urge to shop can help you overcome your addiction.
+However, understanding the psychological need that’s driving the urge to shop can help you learn how to stop buying clothes.
 This means you need to determine the root cause of your shopping habit.

 For me, it was because I was unhappy and had low self-esteem.
 I bought products to make me feel better about myself, such as clothes, shoes, and handbags.
 I was uninspired by my job and didn’t have any goals for myself.